taiwensaf/alisa-examples/Documentation/BasicRequirementSpecificationGuidance.md

 ### Derived Requirements: Refinement, Decomposition ###
 We distinguish between different types of derivation relationships between requirements.

 First, we recognize requirement refinement.
-This is the case when a requirement is subdivided into one or more more precise or verifiable requirements for the same system.
+This is the case when a requirement is subdivided into one or more precise or verifiable requirements for the same system.
 This is expressed by a **refines** reference to another requirement of the same component, as shown in the previous example for requirements SR1_1, SR1_2, SR1_3.

 Second, we recognize requirement decomposition.
 In this case a requirement for a system determines requirements on subsystems of that system.
 This is expressed by a **decomposes** reference to the requirement of the enclosing component.
 More than one requirement can be referenced.
 We have two ways of recording such a decomposition.
 1. We want to record the requirement in a particular use context, and then find a component from a library for each of those contexts.
 We do this by defining a requirement for a subcomponent in an implementation and reference a requirement for the enclosing system.
 We may get different requirements for a subcomponent of the same type in different use contexts.
 Each subcomponent may reference a component type.
 The component type with properties acts as a specification that must meet the requirement in each use context.
 This represents a use scenario where we first decompose the requirements and then try to find a component for each use context that meets those requirements.